Kullpoint/test_work2/README.md

 npm run watch
 ```

-## How we run the project
+## How we run the project for develop
-Weuse 3 console windows (for shopify cli, npm watcher and github merges).
+We use 3 console windows (for shopify cli, npm watcher and github merges).
 These two commands is enought for comfortable work:
-1) shopify theme dev --live-reload=off -s van-dale.myshopify.com
+1) shopify theme dev --live-reload=off -s opklopperteststore1.myshopify.com
 2) npm run watch

 ## What is new in structure?